paritytech/devops-guide/src/deployments/roles.md

 ## Downsides of deploying nodes without clear role separation

-Although, it is possible for a single node to assume multiple roles (collator, RPC, bootnode), robust network deployments are composed of multiple nodes of each types to ensure reliability (eg. several dedicated RPC nodes behind a load balancer can handle increased user traffic, having more collators allows downtime of a single collator without slowing down block production, etc.).
+Although, it is possible for a single node to assume multiple roles (collator, RPC, bootnode), robust network deployments are composed of multiple nodes of each types to ensure reliability.

+For example, if a collator node also serves as an RPC node, receiving increased user traffic might overload the node and bring down block production.
+To prevent this from happening, it is possible to set up several dedicated RPC nodes behind a load balancer.
+Similarly, setting up additional collators in your network will allows downtime of fraction of the collator set without slowing down block production.